Pondoland

-Pondoland or Mpondoland (Xhosa: EmaMpondweni), is a natural region on the South African shores of the Indian Ocean.
+Pondoland or Mpondoland (Mpondo: EmaMpondweni), is a natural region on the South African shores of the Indian Ocean.
 It is located in the coastal belt of the Eastern Cape province.
 Its territory is the former Mpondo Kingdom of the Mpondo people.

 Geography

 Mpondoland stretches between the Mthatha River, whose mouth is its southernmost point, and the Mtamvuna River in the north along a coastal strip that is not more than 50 km wide.
 The Mzimvubu River divides Mpondoland into an eastern and a western region.

 It is a mountainous area whose main vegetation consists in thornveld, grassland, as well as subtropical evergreen forests in the humid coastal valleys.